-Glorious Codes is a Github organization where I publish all the open source code that I have been creating on the latest years.
+Glorious Codes is a Github organization where I publish all the open-source code that I have been creating in the latest years.

 Created in 2012, Conta Azul is a SaaS that aims to help small companies to run their business in Brazil.
-Through Conta Azul, business owners can issue invoices, control their finances, manage customers, receive payments and get great reports about their business.
+Conta Azul allows business owners to issue invoices, control their finances, manage customers, receive payments, and get great reports about their business.
 Conta Azul is used in all regions of Brazil and serves dozens of thousands of customers.

-Among a lot of features developed in almost 5 years at Conta Azul, I contributed with a few projects that I am very proud of.
-In 2017, I had the opportunity to contribute to a company’s internal product as the only front-end in the team, being 100% responsible for designing all the web app's views too and, even more important, put into practice the first fully component-based UI project made in the company.
+Among a lot of features developed in almost 5 years at Conta Azul, I contributed to a few projects that I am very proud of.
+In 2017, I had the opportunity to collaborate with an internal product as the only front-end in the team.
+I was 100% responsible for designing all the web app views too and, even more important, put into practice the first fully component-based UI project made in the company.

-By the end of 2018, the company finally decided to replace the MVC approach in favor of a component-based approach on its main product.
-That was the moment which components became first-class citizens in every tech discussion.
-A dedicated team was created to handle our internal component library putting together the most experienced front-end developers and UX designers.
+By the end of 2018, the company finally started to replace the Model-View-Controller approach for a Component-Based approach, in its main product.
+That was the moment in which components became first-class citizens in every tech discussion.
+A dedicated team was created to handle our internal component library, putting together the most experienced front-end developers and UX designers.

-Focusing on high-quality - clean code and automated tests - and productivity, our components have saved hours of programming time and has contributed to increase the consistency of user experience along the application.
+Focusing on high-quality - clean code and automated tests - and productivity, our components have saved hours of programming time and has contributed to increasing the consistency of user experience along with the application.

-Beyond delivering great results to the product and to the company, I have created our own documentation tool.
-We struggled to have a unified documentation containing our legacy - AngularJS - and modern - VueJS components.
+Beyond delivering some great results to the product and to the company, I have created our own documentation tool.
+We struggled to have one documentation only, containing our legacy and current components (AngularJS/Vue).
 Pitsby solved our problem once and for all.
-It’s open source and has even helped to improve the experience of developing new components as well as increasing the component library adoption by product teams.
+It’s open-source and has even helped to improve the experience of developing new components as well as increasing the component library adoption by product teams.

 JobScore is an applicant tracking system that gives in-house recruiters what they need to get the job done.
 Hosted careers page, one-click job posting, referral campaigns, resume parsing scoring and reports.